-We are actively pursuing non-viral, genetic engineering technologies and approaches to propagation to develop novel CAR-T, NK and TCR cells.
-Combining this technology with Intrexon's industrialized synthetic biologic engineering and clinically tested and validated RTS modules, represents a differentiated approach to genetically modified CAR-T cell and other immune cells.
-Employing novel cell engineering techniques and multigenic gene programs, we expect to implement next-generation non-viral adoptive cellular therapies based on designer cytokines and CARs under control of RTS® technology targeting both hematologic malignancies and solid tumors.
-We plan to leverage the synergy between the platforms to accelerate a promising synthetic immuno-oncology pipeline, with up to five CAR-T therapies expected to enter the clinic in 2015 and programs for the development of allogeneic CAR-T therapies that can be used off-the-shelf expected to be initiated in 2016.
+We are actively pursuing viral and non-viral genetic engineering technologies and approaches to propagation to develop novel CAR-T, NK and TCR cells.
+Combining this technology with Intrexon's industrialized synthetic biologic engineering and clinically tested and validated RTS modules and/or kill switches, represents a differentiated approach to genetically modified T cells and other immune cells.
+Employing novel cell engineering techniques and multigenic gene programs, we expect to implement next-generation non-viral and viral adoptive cellular therapies based on designer cytokines, CARs and TCR's targeting both hematologic malignancies and solid tumors.
+Through the MD Anderson License, the Company was able to enter the clinic with two CAR-T therapies, and expects to enter the clinic with a third CAR-T therapy prior to the end of the year.
+The Company expects to enter the clinic with an additional CAR-T therapy for myeloid malignancies in 2016.
+The Company also expects to conduct a research program for the development of an allogenic CAR-T therapy in 2016, and plans to initiate programs investigating T cells genetically modified to express TCR as well as therapy developed from the use of NK cells, with preclinical studies planned for 2016 and clinical studies in 2017.